by Sandy Olmsted -Mom

 Life goes on.
 We've all heard it and we all know it to be true, but unless you've "been there, " you couldn't possibly EVER imagine just how difficult it is for...just that...life to go on.
 The challenges that each day brings, the milestone events in our family, everything has a level of sadness that prevents us from being totally happy.
 There is a hole in our hearts that will never be filled, an emptiness in our lives that can never be restored.

-As I leave the cemetery, I kiss Erin's picture, tell her I love her and miss her...and, as the tears fall, silently whisper...Happy Birthday, Honey.
+As I left the cemetery, I kissed Erin's picture, told her I loved her and miss her...and, as the tears fell, silently whispered...Happy Birthday, Honey.

 In Memory of Erin E. Olmsted